 Many studies have since proven beyond a doubt and established links between indoor air quality and human illness.
-When you consider the economic impact through lost productivity, lawsuits and increased insurance costs, building owners, HVAC design engineers, and operators all take this issue very seriously.
+Also, there is a negative economic impact through lost productivity, lawsuits and increased insurance costs.
+Building owners, HVAC design engineers, and operators all take this issue very seriously.

 Outside Air is the Answer

 ASHRAE Standard 62.1 – 2013—Ventilation for Acceptable Indoor Air Quality for commercial buildings — quantifies the minimum ventilation rates.
 This defines the indoor air quality that will be acceptable to human occupants.
 62.1 intends to minimize the potential for adverse health effects and has increased average ventilation rates from 5 CFM/person up to 20 CFM/person.
 As a result, greater amounts of outside air must be introduced to the space, which also affects humidity levels.
 Humidity control is particularly important in the eastern half of the United States.
 This is because mean dew point temperatures are 60°F e.g., 78°F/54% relative humidity, and higher during the summer.

 These issues influence the need for an HVAC unit design capable of controlling ventilation, moisture levels and temperature in the space.
 To rectify the problem, traditional central station comfort cooling air conditioners must be “oversized” to handle peak latent load.
 To attempt to meet the new ASHRAE ventilation standards, a traditional air conditioning system generally requires 20%–70% more outside air than it was designed to cool, heat and dehumidify.
 Also, the traditional central HVAC must be set to provide the proper amount of outside air for the space with the greatest ventilation requirements.
 This causes over ventilating the rest of the building in the process and increasing the cost of conditioning that air.